chef-cookbooks/apt-chef/README.md

 ## Requirements

-## Cookbooks

-- apt

-## Platform
+#### Platforms

-Only supports Ubuntu.
+- Only supports Ubuntu.
 May work on other Debian-family distributions.
 Other platforms don't make sense with apt repositories.
 However, not all platforms that this cookbook will work on have supported packages from the repository.
 See [supported platforms](https://docs.chef.io/supported_platforms.html).
 Users may need to override attributes in roles or wrapper cookbooks to get this to work, or write their own cookbooks entirely.

+#### Chef
+- Chef 11+

+#### Cookbooks
+- apt

 ## Attributes